Financials

 Gross profit

-- Property Development Segment contributed gross profit of S$0.7 million to the Group in HY2021, of which S$0.5 million was contributed by the Group’s property consultancy business.
+- Others Segment contributed gross profit of S$0.8 million to the Group in 2HY2025, comprising S$0.5 million from the water treatment business and S$0.3 million from the property consultancy business.

 Distribution expenses